SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 a shared `multiprocessing pipe`_.
 This can be much faster than a queue.
 However, no data integrity checks are made.
 So there's no guarantee that all you data is really saved.
 Use this if you go for many runs that just produce small results, and use it carefully.
+Since this mode relies on forking of processes, it cannot be used under Windows.

 Finally, there also exist a lightweight multiprocessing environment :class:`~pypet.environment.MultiprocContext`.
 It allows to use trajectories in a